 Many interesting faces stopped by to learn more about Facetopo, including this set of identical twins!
 Android users were excited to hear that we’re developing an Android release.
 Please take a few minutes to install the Facetopo App and join the community.
 We need your face!
 Help us reach our #first500 goal!

 Identical twins and a friend eager to learn more about Facetopo at the USA Science and Engineering Festival 2016

 Thanks everyone for the warm welcome to the citizen science community!
 There was terrific synergy among these other featured citizen science projects at the Scistarter booth:

 Genetics & Smell Chemistry - Family members smell an odor/scent and take a survey NASA’s SMAP - Collect/measure soil samples to compare with NASA satellite data The Great Sunflower Project - Watch a plant, record pollinators, report online Zombee Watch - Collect honey bees, report easy-to-spot signs of infection Smithsonian Environmental Research Center (SERC) - Help research parasitic barnacles, endangered orchids, and tobacco plantation archaeology

 We were thrilled to be interviewed for The Crowd and the Cloud, the new PBS documentary tv series about citizen science.

-Our booth neighbor, Smithsonian Envoronmental Research Center has a number of citizen science projects
+Our booth neighbor, Smithsonian Environmental Research Center had a number of citizen science projects.

 To all of you civilians out there, check out Scistarter - a searchable database of hundreds of active citizen science projects - see if there’s one that grabs your interest!